 Rural Teacher of the Year

-Froud, a family and consumer life teacher at White County Central High School, was presented the award by the Arkansas Rural Education Association and the Electric Cooperatives of Arkansas, who sponsor the annual award.
+Ouida Newton, a math teacher with the Poyen Public Schools, has been named as the 2014 Arkansas Rural Teacher of the Year by the by the Arkansas Rural Education Association and the Electric Cooperatives of Arkansas, who sponsor the annual award.

 The Rural Teacher of the Year Award winner is selected based on the quality and depth of answers to questions in the following categories: professional biography, educational history, professional development, community involvement, teaching philosophy, education issues and the teaching profession.

 Rison High School

 Weiner Elementary and High School

 Van Cove High School